-NDS evaluated events subsequent to June 30, 2015 and through November 16, 2015, the date the financial statements were available to be issued.
-NDS is not aware of any subsequent event that would require recognition or disclosure in the financial statements.
+NDS evaluated events subsequent to June 30, 2016 and through November 14, 2016, the date the financial statements were available to be issued.
+Pursuant to the requirements, there were no events or transactions occurring during the subsequent event reporting period which required recognition or disclosure in the financial statements.